sleitch/tilofy/README.md

 Tilofy - Test App
 -

+*NB: Only thing you MUST change is the  path to saved images (see below)*

+ *(TODO: I should change that property to be system user.home , then you wouldn't even have to change that).*

 Build the App
 -
 1. cd to project root directory
+2. Open file: */Tilofy/src/main/resources/application.properties*
+3. Change: *resized.images.dir=D:\\tilofy_images* to point to your resized image location.
-2. Run command: gradle clean build
+4. Run command: gradle clean build

 Run the App Command line
 -